-We asked our Instagram followers for recommendations about Queer-owned businesses that they love supporting in the Bay Area.
-Y’all didn’t disappoint, and below you’ll find a variety of businesses (in no particular order) that proudly represent the Bay Area’s LGBTQ+ community, all while providing stellar service and products.
+We asked our Instagram followers for recommendations about LGBTQ+-owned businesses that they love supporting in San Francisco.
+Y’all didn’t disappoint, and below you’ll find a variety of businesses (in no particular order) that proudly represent the San Francisco’s LGBTQ+ community, all while providing stellar service and products.
 Be sure to scroll to the bottom for a map of the businesses with local storefronts.

 This brewery is a favorite among craft beer aficionados, and for good reason.
 They create approachable small batch beers with high-quality, local ingredients.
 Co-founder and head brewer Regan Long has brought excellent creations to the Bay Area for years, and you’d be remiss not to try one of her hazy IPAs.
 Don’t forget the full house menu featuring rotating snacks, sandwiches and comfort food!